EVALUATIONS DUE in the Office of Faculty Affairs by:

 All lecturers (full and part-time) eligible for an initial three-year appointment or a renewal of a three-year appointment must be evaluated in the academic year preceding the issuance of a three-year appointment.
 This evaluation shall include student evaluations of teaching performance for those with teaching duties, peer review by a committee of the department or equivalent unit, and evaluations by appropriate administrators.
 The evaluation shall rate the temporary faculty unit employee as either satisfactory or unsatisfactory.
 Satisfactory ratings may include narrative comments including constructive suggestions for development.
 This periodic evaluation shall consider the faculty unit employee’s cumulative work performance during the entire qualifying period for the three-year appointment.

-Pursuant to Article 15.5 of the Collective Bargaining Agreement, at all levels of review, before recommendations are forwarded to a subsequent review level, faculty unit employees shall be given a copy of the recommendation and the written reasons therefore.
+Pursuant to Article 15.5 of the Collective Bargaining Agreement, at all levels of review, before recommendations are forwarded to a subsequent review level, faculty unit employees shall be given a copy of the recommendation and the written reasons thereof.
 The faculty unit employee may submit a rebuttal or response in writing within ten (10) days following receipt of the recommendation.
-The response or rebuttal is then forwarded with the evaluation to the next level (the Dean for responses to the peer committee or department chair.
-Rebuttals to the Dean’s evaluation are submitted to the Dean).
+The response or rebuttal is then forwarded with the evaluation to the next level (the dean for responses to the peer committee or department chair; rebuttals to the dean’s evaluation are submitted to the dean).